What Follows Once You Have An IARD Account

 • View additional information regarding IARD Fees and Accounting.

-• Logon to the IARD system and begin creating your electronic Form ADV.
+• Logon to IARD and begin creating your electronic Form ADV.
 When creating your electronic Form ADV, you should be aware of the following tips:

 • In order to assist in creating your first electronic Form ADV, these filings can be saved in draft form as a “pending” filing for a period of 120 calendar days in the IARD system.